 View the count of clones frequency group in Seurat or SCE object

-meta data after combineExpression()
+meta data after combineExpression().
+The visualization

-will take the new meta data variable cloneSize
+will take the new meta data variable cloneSize and

 plot the number of cells with each designation using a secondary